 Instructions

-- In a medium bowl whisk together all of the wet ingredients.
-Pour the wet ingredients into the dry ingredients and mix until just combined.
-Don't over mix.
-Divide the batter into the prepared pans, then pop them in the oven.
-Bake for about 40 minutes until a toothpick inserted into the center comes out clean.
-Let the cakes cool completely before frosting.
+- Bake: Divide the batter evenly between the prepared pans.
+Bake for about 40 minutes, or until a toothpick inserted in the center comes out clean.
+Let the cakes cool fully in the pans before frosting.

 Kay says